iCliniq Logo

 How to Prevent Cricopharyngeal Muscle Dysfunction?

 Cricopharyngeal muscle dysfunction cannot always be prevented.
-But treating the underlying conditions, which can be a contributing factor to this condition, will help to prevent this condition.
-Also, managing stress and anxiety can be helpful in easing the symptoms of this condition.
+However treating the underlying conditions, which can be a contributing factor to this condition, will help to prevent this condition.
+Also, managing stress and anxiety can help ease the symptoms of this condition.

 Conclusion